Skip to main content

 Note

-The status of the destination connection will be "Pending" initially, but you can continue to export data.
+The status of the destination connection will be "Configured" initially, but you can continue to export data.
 Once the first successful export has been processed the status changes to "Complete".

 Add an S3 Destination Account